duke-malaria-collaboratory/DiscovR/_episodes/01-r-getting-started.md

 Another way is to store the square root output first, and then round that.

-To store an object for later, we have to decide on a name of the box we want to store it in first.
+To store an object for later, we first have to decide on a name of the box we want to store it in.
 Let's say we want to call it `square_root`.
 Then we have to tell R what we want to put in the object name.
 We use the `<-` symbol, which is the **assignment operator** to assign values generated or typed on the right to object names on the left.
 An alternative symbol that you might see used as an **assignment operator** is the `=` but it is clearer to only use `<-` for assignment.
 We use this symbol so often that RStudio has a keyboard short cut for it: <kbd>Alt</kbd>+<kbd>-</kbd> on Windows, and <kbd>Option</kbd>+<kbd>-</kbd> on Mac.

 Let's assign `sqrt(2)` to the object `square_root`.
 We can see that `square_root` contains the square root of 2: